xpatrickthomas/abk_earth_day/index.md

 **• Campus Weißenhof** <br>
 **• Haupteingang** <br>
 **• 08:00–23:59** <br>
-"Leave no trace" intervention on the academy flags
+“Leave no trace” intervention on the academy flags

 **↗ [Back to Index](#index)**